Tips for Staying Positive While Job Searching

 Move On Quickly

 If you apply for a job or interview for a position, it is easy to become fixated on waiting for a reply from the employer.
 Yes, you should keep track of the jobs to which you apply, and you can contact the employer if you do not hear a response in a week or two.
-However, if you do not hear any response, or if you do not get the job, move on.
+However, if you do not receive any response, or if you do not get the job, move on.
 Simply cross that job off of your list and focus on the next opportunity.

 See Everything as an Opportunity